pranjay-poddar/pranjay-poddar/README.md

 </p>

 <h2>About Me:</h2>
-<p> I'm a second year undergrad student persuing BTECH in CSE with specialisation in Cloud Computing.
+<p> I'm a third year undergraduate student persuing BTECH in CSE with specialisation in Cloud Computing.
 I love making websites and Apps, and have a keen interest in front-end development.
 I'am passionate for open source development, web development, web designing and graphic designing.</p>

 <h2>Blog Posts:</h2>
 <p>I write technical blog posts and, most of which you will find on my website or on medium.
 I assiduously contribute to development community and like to help other fellow developers on twitter.</p>